Double-Dot-Interactive/Bevy_Game_Blog/First Ui Steps.md

 4. Modify your code to something else that could work.
 Think of how a scientific experiment has independent variables that can change one at a time.
 For me this involved moving the button out of the main menu and instead just display the button itself.
 This yielded a ui that worked but still didn't accomplish my overall goal of displaying the buttons within a confined menu space.
 Then I tried not rendering a button at all but rather just rendering the main menu.
 This led me to my real problem that I will talk about later.

+5. Move the code that is broken into an isolated environment.
+This is an important step because especially with a complex program like a game, it's important to rule out any possible cause from external code.
+For me this involved just making a basic Bevy app that would open a window and display the ui, so there was no state management or asset loading or literally anything else in the games code to cause a problem.

-5. Ask for help.
+7. Ask for help.
 We are only human and we can easily overlook things.
-For me this involved going to the `kaya_ui` GitHub and sumitting an issue.
+For me this involved going to the `kaya_ui` GitHub and submitting an issue.
 I also made the mistake of using this method before the previous one.

-6. Rewrite the whole thing.
+8. Rewrite the whole thing.
 When I say the whole thing I don't mean the entire program, I mean rewrite the part thats broken.
 This should always be a final straw fix and should require a great amount of brainstorming on how to restructure, otherwise you’d just be doing the same thing over again.
 Luckily I didn't have to use this method here, but I have used it for previous projects and it has yielded great results.

 ### I found the bug
 After changing my code in isolated ways, I narrowed down my issue to the `MainMenuBundle` which was how I was displaying the main menu.
 I examined it for a few minutes and couldn't find any obvious fallacies.
 I knew the issue made the game panic was in the `button_render` function.
 So I thought about using a default `kayak_ui` button instead to see if that would work.
 This led me to another clue, I got this error `Wasn't able to find render/update systems for widget: ButtonProps!`.
 This `ButtonProps` that it failed to find, was my own custom code, but I thought I removed all signs of it, and I did until I found the most elusive piece of code I didn't know about.